Love So Life: Drama CDs

-Love So Life inspired two audio drama CDs.
+Love So Life was adapted into two audio drama CDs.
 The first, produced by Marine Entertainment, was released in Japan on March 25, 2010.
 It starred Mamiko Noto as Shiharu, Daisuke Ono as Seiji, and Miyuki Sawashiro as Akane and Aoi.
 The second, produced by Hakusensha, was released in Japan on October 4, 2013, bundled with an issue of Hana to Yume magazine.
 The original voice cast reprised their roles.

+Light novel

+A spin-off light novel written by Yue Mochizuki and illustrated by the creator of the original, Kaede Kōchi, was published by Hakusensha on May 20, 2015.
+The novel was titled Love So Life: Sakura no Hana no Saku Koro ni (LOVE SO LIFE　桜の花の咲く頃に).

 Manga sales

 Volumes of the series have ranked in listings of top selling manga in Japan: